dtan20441/dtan20441/README.md

   - Bachelor of Science (Major: Data Science.
 Minor: Statisics) from the University of Sydney

 - 🔍 **About Me:**
-  - I have taken a focus on the process of data storytelling from transforming and cleaning data into narratives to create impactful reports that are easy to understand and provide insight to informed decision making.
+  - I have developed an interest in the process of data storytelling — transforming and cleaning data into clear, engaging narratives, and producing impactful reports that are easy to understand and support informed decision-making.
   -  I have experience in using Python, R, SQL, Excel and Power BI.
 ---